pchmn/rr7-supabase-starter/README.md

 1. Clone this repository
 2. Install dependencies: `pnpm i`
-3. Replace all occurrences of `monorepo-template` by your own project name
+3. Replace all occurrences of `rr7-supabase-starter` by your own project name

 ## CI